nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Sequence diagram showcasing the add todo task process**

-<div markdown="span" class="alert alert-info">:information_source: ℹ️ **Note:** The lifeline for `AddTodoTaskCommandParser` should end at the Destroy Marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddTodoTaskCommandParser` should end at the Destroy Marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 The following activity diagram summarizes what happens when a user executes a new command to find the members by keywords: